Tracking the Legendary Monsters & Ghouls (as well as the less scary goblins too) of Arkansas…

 Phantom of the King Opera House!

 The historic King Opera House in Van Buren has been adopted by the restless ghost of a young actor who “departed” at the train depot a few blocks away.
 Legend says he was acting at the theater when he fell in love with a local doctor’s daughter.
 The couple was caught on their way out of town to get married and the actor was beaten to death with a whip.
-It’s been said that the spirit of the actor has taken up residence at the King Opera House because, according to some supernatural experts, “ghosts have a tendency to drift back to where or what anchored them to earth.”
-When you are at the restored theater look for a shadowy figure dressed in top hat, Victorian frock coat and cape.
-Contact the King Opera House at www.vanburen.org for the rumblings there.
+It’s been said that the spirit of the actor has taken up residence at the King Opera House.
+When you are at the restored theater look for a shadowy figure dressed in top hat, Victorian frock coat, and cape.

 * * *